CianMoriarty99/Swarms/README.md

 Try changing the weights from 0.1 to 1 - Values above 1.5 tend to get a bit messy

-If you would like to change things at the code level I've documented the code in Boids.cs and Settings.cs to help you better understand whats going on.
+If you would like to change things at the code level I've documented the code in FishBoids.cs and Settings.cs to help you better understand whats going on.
 I think these are the files that would be most useful to change.

 ### I have used and/or modified code in parts of this project under the following license